Irish Engagement Ring custom made by Claddagh Design

 Ireland is often touted as a beautiful, romantic country filled with rolling green hills, dramatic cliffs, quaint seaside towns and quiet farmland.
-Of course, it’s all true!
-In fact, the Lonely Planet listed it number five in the world for places to visit!
+Of course, it's all true!
+In fact, the Lonely Planet listed it number five in the world for places to visit (at the time of writing)!
 Along with its fascinating history, friendly people, and laid back attitude, Ireland naturally becomes the perfect place to propose!
-If you’re planning to pop the question any time soon, here are some stunning places to do it along with our 3 tops tips for creating that perfect moment!
+If you're planning to pop the question any time soon, here are some stunning places to do it along with our 3 tops tips for creating that perfect moment!

 Cliffs of Moher